Helping next generation decision-makers to achieve, advance and excel in trusted C-suite and Board positions in family enterprise and private capital.

 - First Program: Prepares you to discover how you can apply your talents, skills and interests to real business issues.

 Are you serving or considering serving on a private or family-linked board, including in family business, family office or family foundation?
 EY teams can help you build on your board acumen and performance.

-Join us in San Francisco/Palo Alto and Paris/Fontainebleau, for the in-person EY NextGen Academy Board Professional Program 2022, where you will:
+Join us in San Francisco/Palo Alto and Paris/Fontainebleau, for the in-person EY NextGen Academy Board Professional Program, where you will:

 - Explore advanced governance topics while preparing for a future shaped by innovation and disruption.